 We all had an amazing lunch in Hu Kitchen, which is paleo-centric but offers plenty of vegan fare, too.
 They had juices, smoothies, coffee, raw snacks and desserts, and plenty of sides with lentils, or grains, or vegetables that you can piece together for a very nutritious and delicious meal.
 They also had a vegetarian chili on the menu.

 Another place we went near Central Park was Dean & Deluca.
 They are more of a market than a restaurant or cafe but nonetheless, there were plenty of side dishes I pieced together for a main entree.
 The employees were kind enough to let us taste samples of things before we made our choices and were also very knowledgeable about the vegan diet and food ingredients.
 And because no meal of mine is complete without a little sweet something at the end, I was elated to find vegan-friendly chocolate-covered graham crackers (no honey!) from a local Brooklyn-based chocolate company NuNu Chocolates.
 (You can order products online; vegan products are denoted by a “V” symbol.
 Woot woot!)

-The photos I have below don’t even begin to capture the fun we all had.
+The photos I have on my phone don’t even begin to capture the fun we all had.
 I asked my family members what the best part of the trip was; they all had different answers.
 For me, I think it was just being blessed enough to make new memories with my sisters.
-Aside from my husband, my sisters are my best friends in the world.
+My sisters are my best friends in the world.
 As long as they are with me, any place is good enough for me 🙂